-10 things to do in Merrimack Valley this summer
+10 things to do in Merrimack Valley in Summer 2019

 Summer is in full swing, which means plenty of fun in the sun all around New England.
 The Merrimack Valley is already bustling with more people finding ways to enjoy the warm weather and get involved in community events.
 There are so many summertime activities throughout our region to choose from, and we’re all excited to join in the fun.

 We’ve rounded up our favorite and most-anticipated activities happening throughout the region this summer.

 John Goodman: not recent color

 April 13–July 31 | Event Details

 “John Goodman: not recent color” examines the American cultural landscape through the coming of age of a young artist in the 1970s and 1980s.
 Comprised of brilliant color photographs, the majority of which have never before been on display, this exhibit at the Addison Gallery of American Art transports viewers to another time and place with richly saturated colors and cinematic views.

 Made from recently rediscovered Kodachrome and Ektachrome slides, the exhibit features piercing yet tender moments captured in diners, bowling alleys, and darkened theaters, outside phone booths and gas stations, along city streets and sidewalks to tell a story about the slowly changing social fabric of Goodman’s studio neighborhood in Boston––and the country at large.